 Students who had degrees conferred earlier in the year are eligible to participate in the symbolic awarding of degrees at the Commencement exercise.

-In addition, undergraduate students may participate in the May Commencement if at that time they have obtained a GPA of 2.0 and have no more than twelve hours of deficiency provided they have filed an APPROVED PLAN to complete all remaining requirements at TCAGS.
-The plan must be approved by the Academic Support Coordinator and the Registrar.
+Students in the graduate program must have all degree requirements completed on or before the end of the summer term following May Commencement in order to participate in the Commencement ceremony.
+In addition, undergraduate students may participate in the May Commencement if at that time they have obtained a GPA of 2.0 and have no more than twelve hours of deficiency\ provided they have filed an APPROVED PLAN to complete all remaining requirements at TCAGS.
+The plan must be approved by the Academic Advisor & Assistant Registrar and the Registrar.
 One exception to the 12-hour policy allows students to participate if the only degree requirements they have left to complete are modules of their original cohort's program of study which are scheduled to be completed in the summer term following graduation providing the student has no other deficiencies.

-What is counted in the twelve-hour deficiency limit?
+\ What is counted in the twelve-hour deficiency limit?